 Anthony, an active soloist, recitalist and chamber musician, has taught cello at Lawrence since 1984.
 She has toured with the Vienna Chamber Orchestra, the Austrian Radio Orchestra and the Chamber Orchestra of the Vienna Symphony.
 She also has performed or taught in Argentina, China, Curacao, Japan, Venezuela and Vietnam and, as a member of the Duo Kléber, she has performed in England, France, Italy and Bosnia Herzegovina.

 Since 1996, Anthony has made annual trips to Haiti to conduct, perform and teach at music schools there.
 She often takes students with her and to date, nearly 50 have accompanied her on her travels to assist at the schools.

 After a devastating earthquake hit the country in 2010, Anthony helped organized a benefit concert in Appleton for Haiti and collected needed supplies for the survivors, including gently used instruments.
 Since the quake, she has performed in four memorial concerts in Haiti, including one this past Jan 12 — the one-year anniversary of the quake — for an audience of those who had lost their homes and who were living in tents on the main square of Jacmel, home of the Dessaix-Baptiste Music School, Haiti’s second largest, which was heavily damaged.

 A frequent performer on Wisconsin Public Radio, Anthony earned a bachelor’s degree from the University of Arizona and a master’s degree in music from the State University of New York at Stony Brook.
 She also studied at Vienna’s famed Hochschule für Musik und Darstellende Kunst.

 Lawrence University, "Lawrence University Receives $1.5 Million Gift to Establish Endowed Professorship in Music" (2011).
 Press Releases.
-Paper 498.
+498.